jelena54321/diplomski-projekt/README.md

-# Project: Consensus polisher implementation using *Pythorch-Lightning* library
+# Project: Consensus polisher implementation using *PyTorch-Lightning* library

-This consensus polisher is based on the already existing model [Roko](https://github.com/lbcb-sci/roko) with the exception of using *Pytorch-Lightning* library for a more scientific approach.
+This consensus polisher is based on the already existing model [Roko](https://github.com/lbcb-sci/roko) with the exception of using *PyTorch-Lightning* library for a more scientific approach.

 ## Installation